NC.A: 2014: Scent of NC.A, Crazy You & Hoo Hoo Hoo

-On 28 August NC.A posted on Twitter a message announcing she would release a new single on 2 September.
+On August 28 NC.A posted on Twitter a message announcing she would release a new single on September 2.

-On 2 September NC.A released a pre-release single "Crazy You" featuring Sims of MIB as a surprise for fans and also their upcoming studio album, NC.A released the music video on 20 September.
+On September 2 NC.A released a pre-release single "Crazy You" featuring Sims of MIB as a surprise for fans and also their upcoming studio album, NC.A released the music video on September 20.

-On 18 December NC.A released the MV for Hoo Hoo Hoo.
+On December 18 NC.A released the MV for Hoo Hoo Hoo.

-2015–present: Multiple solo singles & The Unit
+2015–present: Multiple solo singles, Time To Be A Woman and The Unit

-On 31 December NC.A posted the teaser for her new single "Coming Soon" on her YouTube channel, announcing that it would come out 5 January.
+On December 31 NC.A posted the teaser for her new single "Coming Soon" on her YouTube channel, announcing that it would come out January 5.
 Coming Soon is a song about a girl who wants to confess her feelings to the boy she's been admiring.
-She held her debut stage of "Coming Soon" on KBS's Music Bank 2 January.
-The song and MV were released 5 January.
+She held her debut stage of "Coming Soon" on KBS's Music Bank January 2.
+The song and MV were released January 5.
 "Coming Soon" is NC.A's first try at rapping since her debut.

-On 21 February NC.A announced that she would be coming back with a ballad song on March.
+On February 21 NC.A announced that she would be coming back with a ballad song on March.

-Through NC.A's official Facebook and Twitter it was announced on 25 March that the following day she would release her new single Cinderella Time and they posted the concept images.
-The single and MV were released on 26 March and in the MV Sungjae from BTOB and Dino from Halo appear.
+Through NC.A's official Facebook and Twitter it was announced on March 25 that the following day she would release her new single Cinderella Time and they posted the concept images.
+The single and MV were released on March 26 and in the MV Sungjae from BTOB and Dino from Halo appear.